Lazerbeak12345/chaml/README.md

 newVar=3; // number
-anotherVar=()=>3; //function returning a number _yetanoth3rVar='c'; // this is just a char, but can be cast to and from a number
+anotherVar=()=>3; //function returning a number _yetanoth3rVar='c'; // this is just a char, but can be cast to and from a number arrofnums=[3,5,3,2,5,64,5,64,3];
-$another="Note that this is basically just a C-string";
+$another="This is shorthand for an array of chars";
 theLast1=true;//And here's a bool.
 ```

-##### Variables proposal 1
+#### Variables proposal 2

-Make `String` a syntax module?
+Names may include any character otherwise not used in that syntax.

 #### Typecasting

-Variables are never cast automatically, with the exeption of numbers
+Variables are never cast automatically.
-automaticaly increasing their bitsize (see above).

 To cast use the constructor like so:
 `joinOfStringAndNum="The number is "+String(37)`